WELCOME TO THE STRAWBERRY FEAST

 I actually enjoyed a lot the sweets and the cakes, as I have a sweet tooth, for me they were a super attraction!
 I also found one of the other typical Maltese food, or better a street food, the “Pastizzi” nicely filled with… Strawberries, instead that ricotta.
 Very nice!!!

-My companion of adventures, Nick and I also enjoyed the lively entertainmet all around the Parish Church dedicated to the Assumption of the Blessed Virgin Mary.
+I also enjoyed the lively entertainmet all around the Parish Church dedicated to the Assumption of the Blessed Virgin Mary.

 See you later 😉

 EXPLORE, EXPERIENCE, ENJOY MALTA WITH FLORA THE EXPLORER 😉